 (b) cause the envelopes to be sorted into their respective districts or regions.

-(2) If the ballot box is opened by an Assistant Returning Officer, the Assistant Returning Officer is to forward the envelopes —
+(2) If the ballot box is opened by an assistant returning officer, the assistant returning officer is to forward the envelopes —

-(a) to the Returning Officer for the district or region as the case requires; or
+(a) to the returning officer for the district or region as the case requires; or

-(b) if so directed by the Electoral Commissioner or the Returning Officer for the district or region as the case requires, to the Electoral Commissioner,
+(b) if so directed by the Electoral Commissioner or the returning officer for the district or region as the case requires, to the Electoral Commissioner,

 by any means approved by the Electoral Commissioner.